ddeutils/ddedocs/docs/index.md

 start with the map-reduce processing on **Hadoop HDFS** but nowadays, it changes to in-memory processing like **Impala** or **Spark**.

-!!! quote ":material-check-decagram: What is DE do?"
+!!! quote "What is DE do?"

     **Data Engineering** is the Development, Operation, and Maintenance of data infrastructure, either on-premises or in the cloud (or hybrid or multi-cloud),